kyma-project/kyma/docs/headless-cms/08-01-add-clusterdocstopic.md

 This tutorial shows how you can customize the `docs-ui` view that is available in the Console UI under the ![](./assets/docs.png) icon on the top navigation panel.
 The purpose of this tutorial is to create a new **Prometheus** documentation section that contains **Concepts** and **Guides** topic groups and a set of Markdown subdocuments.
 The ClusterDocsTopic points to the official Prometheus documentation from which you filter out topics you want to be visible in the UI.

->*NOTE:** When you apply multiple ClusterDocsTopics, use the **order** label to specify their order.
-Without this label, topics are displayed in the Console UI in the order in which they are applied.
+>**NOTE:** When you apply multiple ClusterDocsTopics, sort them using the **order** label.
+Otherwise, the Console Ui displays the topics in the order in which you applied them.

 ## Prerequisites